 Throughout the year, we offer information sessions to give prospective students the opportunity to learn more about our Master of Science in Criminology and Criminal Justice, Master of Public Administration, and Master of Public Policy degrees.
-Take a deeper dive into the programs with the faculty and admissions counselors who know them best by registering for upcoming events below.
+Take a deeper dive into the programs with the faculty and enrollment specialists who know them best by registering for upcoming events below.

 MPA and MPP EventsMSCJ Events